-Q1 Update: Planned □ Not started  Ongoing  Delayed Deferred Completed Q2 Update: Planned Not started  Ongoing 🗆 Delayed Deferred Completed Q3 Update: Planned □ Not started  Ongoing 🗆 Delayed Deferred Completed Q4 Update: Planned □ Not started Ongoing Delayed Deferred Completed
+Q1 Update: Planned Not started  Ongoing  Delayed □ Deferred □ Completed Q2 Update: Planned □ Not started □ Ongoing □ Delayed □ Deferred Completed Q3 Update: Planned Not started □ Ongoing □ Delayed □ Deferred Completed Q4 Update: Planned □ Not started □ Ongoing □ Delayed □ Deferred □ Completed

-The DSS Office of Communication and Marketing (OCM) continues to ensure that the agency's public message is expanded to a broader and more diverse group of potential clients.
-For FY23 OCM launched several multilingual public information campaigns to educate our clients about benefits available to them.
-These campaigns include ads in public transportation, social media, radio, local neighborhood businesses, and community and ethnic media.
+6. The DSS Office of Communication and Marketing (OCM) continues to ensure that the agency's public message is expanded to a broader and more diverse group of potential clients.
+For FY'23 OCM launches several multilingual public information campaigns to educate our clients about benefits that are available to them.
+These campaigns include ads in public transportation, social media, radio, local neighborhood businesses and community and ethnic media.

-In Q3 of FY23, we launched Phase III of the Fair Fares campaign focusing on multilingual advertisement in ethnic media, radio, and transit ads.
-We also launched DHS Safe Haven campaign on LinkNYC kiosks in targeted zip codes provided by DHS Street Homeless Solutions.
+On Q1 of FY23 we launched the Phase II of the Fair Fares campaign focusing on multilingual advertisement in ethnic media, radio, and transit ads.

-Q1 Update: Planned Not started 🖾 Ongoing  Delayed Deferred Completed Q2 Update: Planned Not started  Ongoing 🗆 Delayed Deferred Completed Q3 Update: Planned Not started  Ongoing 🗆 Delayed Deferred Completed Q4 Update: Planned Not started 🗆 Ongoing  Delayed Deferred Completed
+Q1 Update: Planned Not started  Ongoing  Delayed Deferred Completed Q2 Update: Planned Not started 🗆 Ongoing  Delayed Deferred Completed Q3 Update: Planned Not started 🗆 Ongoing  Delayed Deferred Completed Q4 Update: Planned Not started 🗆 Ongoing  Delayed Deferred Completed

-- 7. Identify best practices for establishing a brand of inclusive customer service. - IDNYC Municipal ID Card Program during FY'23 continues to offer its services in the Local Law 30 languages, at all public-facing enrollment sites, to appeal to a diverse array of New Yorkers throughout the five boroughs.
+7. Identify best practices for establishing a brand of inclusive customer service.

+- IDNYC Municipal ID Card Program during FY'23 continues to offer its services in the Local Law 30 languages, at all public-facing enrollment sites, to appeal to a diverse array of New Yorkers throughout the five boroughs.
 Applications, brochures, marketing material (incl ethnic media), email/text renewal reminders, and website content are among the many ways in which our multilingual communications are shared with the public at large.
 Also, staff are instructed on how to utilize Language Line translation service to support applicants with limited English proficiency.
 Lastly, our hiring process also considers bilingual proficiency to further buttress our brand of inclusive customer service efforts.
-During Q1 FY'23 IDNYC enrolled 33,972 new applicants. - 8.
+During Q1 IDNYC enrolled 39,388 plus September new applicants. - 8.
 Undertake initiatives to improve community relations, community awareness, and to engage communities being served in recruitment efforts, service development, and delivery.

 - IDNYC works with several partners, including but not limited to, the DSS/HRA Office of Intergovernmental and Legislative Affairs, the Mayor's Office of Immigrant Affairs, and City Hall, to host temporary enrollment sites and the deployment of the IDNYC On-the-Go/Mobile Command Center to hard-to-reach neighborhoods in NYC.
-Our presence in these communities that rely on a government-issued photo ID card, along with the card's many benefits and services is necessary to improve the quality of lives for all New Yorkers, including newly arriving asylum seekers, as they navigate sudden arrival to this City. - During Q1 of FY'23- IDNYC develop new systems and installed pop up sites to serve the influx of asylum seeker arriving in New York City. - During Q2 of FY'23- IDNYC develop new systems and installed pop up sites to serve the influx of asylum seeker arriving in New York City. - During Q3 of FY'23- IDNYC plans to launch a pilot at two Bronx regional high schools to begin enrolling high school students so they are equipped with acceptable government-issued photo ID, further improving their interaction with New York Police Department, opportunities for employment and overall enhanced public safety.
+Our presence in these communities that rely on a government-issued photo ID card, along with the card's many benefits and services is necessary to improve the quality of lives for all New Yorkers, including newly arriving asylum seekers, as they navigate sudden arrival to this City. - During Q1 of FY'23- IDNYC develop new systems and installed pop up sites to serve the influx of asylum seeker arriving in New York City.

 9. DSS/DHS/HRA will meet regularly with LGBTQI community members and advocates, holding at least two (2) advisory group meetings in FY22.
 These groups are a chance to increase communication and transparency about community needs, share back initiatives from within the agency, and ensure that agency services are informed by what is going on with the community.
-DSS/DHS/HRA will regularly meet with the NYC Unity Project LGBTQ+ City Interagency group to increase communication regarding LGBTQI initiatives throughout city agencies.